Turkish president says does not welcome spy chief's election bid

 The opposition has regularly criticised Erdogan for continuing to involve himself in daily politics.

-Fidan, who has so far made no comment on his resignation, had been tipped by many as a potential foreign minister.
+Fidan, who has so far made no comment, had been tipped by many as a potential foreign minister.

-Since taking over at MIT in 2010, Fidan has been central to tackling a hacking scandal in which secretly taped conversations suggesting wrongdoing by top officials were leaked online.
+Since taking over at the MIT intelligence agency in 2010, he has been central to tackling a hacking scandal in which secretly recorded conversations suggesting wrongdoing by top officials were leaked online.

-Erdogan dismissed the scandal as an attempt to unseat him by supporters of his former ally turned rival, U.S.-based Muslim cleric Fethullah Gulen.
+Erdogan has dismissed the scandal as an attempt to unseat him by supporters of his former ally turned arch rival, the U.S. based Muslim cleric, Fethullah Gulen.

-(Additional reporting by Orhan Coskun; Writing by Jonny Hogg; Editing by Andrew Heavens and Robin Pomeroy)
+Fidan's departure comes at a difficult time regionally for Turkey, with mounting security threats posed by instability along its Iraq and Syria borders.
+(Reporting by Tulay Karadeniz; Writing by Jonny Hogg; Editing by Daren Butler and Andrew Heavens)